-All Asset performance was positively impacted by exposure to diversifiers and riskier assets in Q1 2024
+All Authority performance was positively impacted by exposure to diversifiers and riskier assets in Q1 2024

 - Risk assets gained over the quarter amid a boom in technology stocks, and credit spreads broadly tightened.
 Bond yields sold off as the Fed officially moved the possibility of rate hikes to mid-year and inflation continued to prove sticky. - Bonds and Diversifiers, which are areas of tactical and strategic emphasis, respectively, were mixed this quarter.
-Liquid alternatives, developed ex-U.S. equities, and emerging markets equities were the largest contributors to All Asset's Q1 returns.
-The Fund's main detractors were long duration bonds, U.S. TIPS, and emerging markets bonds. - All Asset's cautious yet balanced allocation allowed it to outperform diversifiers in Q1, returning +1.93%.
+Liquid alternatives, developed ex-U.S. equities, and commodities were the largest contributors to All Asset All Authority's Q1 returns.
+The Fund's main detractors were inverse exposure to U.S. equities, long duration bonds, and emerging markets bonds. - All Asset All Authority's cautious yet balanced allocation allowed it to generate positive returns in Q1, returning +0.39%.

 Performance quoted represents past performance.
-Past performance is not a quarantee or a reliable indicator of future results.
+Past performance is not a guarantee or a reliable indicator of future results.
 Investment return and the principal value of an investment will fluctuate.
 Shares may be worth more or less than original cost when redeemed.
 Current performance may be lower or higher than performance shown.
 For performance current to the most recent month-end, visit www.pimco.com or call (888) 87-PIMCO.